Multitask Pointer Network for Multi-Representational Parsing: Experiments

-In Table~\ref{tab:comp}, we compare our own implementation of the single-task dependency and constituent parsers by \citet{L2RPointer,DiscoPointer} to the proposed multitask approach.
+In Table~\ref{tab:comp}, we compare our own implementation of the single-task dependency and constituent parsers by \citet{L2RPointer} and \citet{DiscoPointer} to the proposed multitask approach.
 In all datasets tested, training a single model of the multi-representational parser across both syntactic representations leads to accuracy gains on both tasks.
-This proves that, not only the encoding strategy by \citet{reduction} adequately translates constituent information into a common dependency representation, but also training a parser across both regular and augmented dependencies is beneficial for each individual task. \daniN{We hypothesize that the information exclusively encoded by each formalism (span phrase information in constituent trees and semantic relations in dependency structures) may complete each other and, therefore, be the reason why the multi-representational approach is obtaining such improvements.}

-In order to further put our approach into context, we provide a comparison against current state-of-the-art models.
-In Table~\ref{tab:dep}, we show how our approach outperforms the best \carlos{dependency parsers} to date on the PTB and ZCTB with regular pre-trained word embeddings.
-Moreover, although \carlos{some of the} included parsers are augmented with several parameter-heavy layers of BERT and additionally perform a task-specific adaptation via expensive fine-tuning, our approach achieves similar performance on PTB and improves over all models on ZCTB.

-Furthermore, Table~\ref{tab:con} shows that our novel transition-based parser obtains competitive accuracies on constituent PTB and LCTB with non-contextualized word embeddings (best F-score to date on the latter), while being more efficient than $O(n^3)$ and $O(n^5)$ approaches such as \cite{kitaev-klein-2018-constituency,zhou-zhao-2019-head}.

-Regarding discontinuous parsing, in Table~\ref{tab:disc} we can see that our novel neural architecture outperforms all existing single-task parsers on the NEGRA and TIGER datasets \dani{with regular word embeddings}, providing a notable performance on discontinuous constituents (probably thanks to the joint training with regular non-projective dependency structures).
+In order to further put our approach into context, we also provide a comparison against state-of-the-art models.
+In Table~\ref{tab:dep}, we show how our approach outperforms the best dependency parsers to date on the PTB and ZCTB with regular pre-trained word embeddings.
+Moreover, although some of the included parsers use several parameter-heavy layers of BERT and additionally perform a task-specific adaptation via expensive fine-tuning, our approach achieves similar performance on PTB and improves over all models on ZCTB.
+We also outperform the single-task dependency parser by \citet{L2RPointer} with BERT, providing evidence that our multitask neural architecture is learning extra syntactic information that is not encoded in the pre-trained model BERT.
+Furthermore, Table~\ref{tab:con} shows that our novel parser obtains competitive accuracies on constituent PTB and LCTB without BERT (best F-score to date on the latter), while being more efficient than $O(n^3)$ and $O(n^5)$ approaches such as \citep{kitaev-klein-2018-constituency,zhou-zhao-2019-head}.
+Finally, in Table~\ref{tab:disc} we show how our novel neural architecture outperforms all existing single-task parsers on the discontinuous NEGRA and TIGER datasets with regular word embeddings.

-It can be noticed that our multitask neural network achieves better accuracies on discontinuous constituent datasets than continuous phrase-structure benchmarks.
-This can be mainly explained by the fact that the encoding technique cannot directly handle unary nodes (that are collapsed, increasing the label set size, or, in case of leaf unary nodes, assigned with a regular sequence tagger), losing some accuracy in continuous treebanks where the amount of this kind of structures is significant. \dani{Despite that, our approach obtains the best accuracy to date among all existing transition-based parsers in both continuous and discontinuous constituent structures.}